Last Updated: January 18, 2023

 We may not accommodate a request to change information if we believe the change would violate any law or legal requirement or cause the information to be incorrect.

 If you are concerned about our response or would like to correct the information provided, you may contact us at email@example.com

 If you no longer wish to receive certain informational or promotional emails from us, you can opt-out by sending us an email stating your request to email@example.com.
-This opt-out does not apply to information provided to the Company as part of a product or service purchase, service experience, or other transactions.
+This opt-out does not apply to information provided by Dialogue as part of a product or service purchase, service experience, or other transactions.

 We welcome your questions, comments, and requests regarding this Policy and our privacy practices.
-Please contact us at firstname.lastname@example.org.
+Please contact our Privacy Officer and team at email@example.com.

 We have procedures in place to receive and respond to complaints or inquiries about our handling of personal information, our compliance with this Policy, and with applicable privacy laws.
 To discuss our compliance with this Policy please contact us at firstname.lastname@example.org.

-If we are unable to resolve your issue to your satisfaction, you can file a complaint with the privacy commissioner in your province or territory, or with the Office of the Privacy Commissioner of Canada.
+If we are unable to respond to your request to your satisfaction, you may file a complaint with the Privacy Commissioner of your province or territory or the Privacy Commissioner of Canada.

 In Quebec, the organization responsible for protecting privacy is the Commission d'accès à l'information du Québec.